reviewboard/reviewboard/docs/manual/extending/extensions/configuration.rst

 When an extension is configurable, Review Board will load the extension's :file:`admin_urls.py`, making those URLs available.
-An extension can provide whatever it wants in here, but it's expected to proivide at least the root URL, designated by ``url(r'^$', ...)``.
+An extension can provide whatever it wants in here, but it's expected to provide at least the root URL, designated by ``url(r'^$', ...)``.
 This should point to the main configuration page.